longturn/freeciv21/docs/Playing/faq.rst

     /set restrictinfra FALSE

-The LTT and LTX rulesets used by the LongTurn Community have this value set to ``TRUE``.
+The LTT and LTX rulesets used by the Longturn Community have this value set to ``TRUE``.
 This is also the default setting for many of the single-player rulesets shipped with Freeciv21.

 Is there a way to see potential battle odds?